drowsyivy/pently/README.md

 ## License

-Copyright © 2009-2020 Damian Yerrick, drowsyivy
+Copyright © 2009-2020 Damian Yerrick, drowsyivy.
 Pently and drowsypently are free software, under the zlib License.